isaurssaurav/single-spa-ssr/README.md

 npm run serve
 ```

-### 2. Copy the URL where the SSR frontend is server and paste it to .env inside `packages/root-config`
+2. Copy the URL where the app is served and paste it to .env inside `packages/root-config`

-### 3. Single SPA root config setup
+3. Single SPA root config setup

 ```
 cd package/root-config